 Metoclopramide is a dopamine receptor antagonist that acts both centrally and peripherally by increasing gastric motility and decreasing afferent impulses to the chemoreceptor trigger zone.
 Drowsiness, dizziness, agitation, headache, diarrhea, akathisia, and dystonia are the most common adverse effects.

 Ondansetron is a selective serotonin (5-HT3) receptor blocker that inhibits the initiation of the vomiting reflex in the periphery.
-A single dose of ondansetron is safe and effective in children who have acute gastroenteritis and do not respond to oral rehydration therapy Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
+A single dose of ondansetron is safe and effective in children who have acute gastroenteritis and are unable to tolerate oral rehydration therapy Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
 Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more (ORT).
 By facilitating ORT, this drug may prevent the need for IV fluids or, in children given IV fluids, may help prevent hospitalization.
 Typically, only a single dose is used because repeated doses can cause persistent diarrhea.
 Other common adverse effects include headache, dizziness, drowsiness, blurred vision, constipation, muscle stiffness, tachycardia, and hallucinations.

 In general, the most common cause of vomiting is acute viral gastroenteritis.